-For this problem, like many others, the best defense is a good offence.
-And a good offence is arming yourself with knowledge about this unfortunate phenomenon.
+For this problem, like many others, the best defense is a good offense.
+And a good offense is arming yourself with knowledge about this unfortunate phenomenon.

 The ‘overestimating/underestimating timespan’ phenomenon was explained in 1979 by Daniel Kahneman and Amos Tversky.
 Kahneman and Amos coined the theory, The Planning Fallacy.